Aniket2814/ride-hailing-backend/README.md

 # ride-hailing-backend
-Backend for a ride-hailing (Uber-like) application built with Spring Boot
+Backend for a ride-hailing application built with Spring Boot